dotnet/docs/docs/csharp/language-reference/attributes/nullable-analysis.md

 The <xref:System.Diagnostics.CodeAnalysis.MemberNotNullWhenAttribute> has a `bool` argument.
 You use `MemberNotNullWhen` in situations where your helper method returns a `bool` indicating whether your helper method initialized fields.

-## Verify unreachable code
+## Don't perform nullable static analysis in code that won't be reached.

 Some methods, typically exception helpers or other utility methods, always exit by throwing an exception.
 Or, a helper may throw an exception based on the value of a Boolean argument.

-In the first case, you can add the `DoesNotReturn` attribute to the method declaration.
-The compiler helps you in three ways.
-First, the compiler issues a warning if there's a path where the method can exit without throwing an exception.
-Second, the compiler marks any code after a call to that method as *unreachable*, until an appropriate `catch` clause is found.
-Third, the unreachable code won't affect any null states.
+In the first case, you can add the <xref:System.Diagnostics.CodeAnalysis.DoesNotReturnAttribute> attribute to the method declaration.
+The compiler's *null-state* analysis does not check any code in a method that follows a call to a method annotated with `DoesNotReturn`.
 Consider this method:

 :::code language="csharp" source="snippets/NullableAttributes.cs" ID="DoesNotReturn":::

+The compiler does not issue any warnings after the call to `FailFast`.

-In the second case, you add the `DoesNotReturnIf` attribute to a Boolean parameter of the method.
+In the second case, you add the <xref:System.Diagnostics.CodeAnalysis.DoesNotReturnIfAttribute?displayProperty=nameWithType> attribute to a Boolean parameter of the method.
 You can modify the previous example as follows:

 :::code language="csharp" source="snippets/NullableAttributes.cs" ID="DoesNotReturnIf":::

+When the value of the argument matches the value of the `DoesNotReturnIf` constructor, the compiler does not perform any *null-state* analysis after that method.

 ## Summary